DeloitteAU/react-habitat/README.md

 > **Note** It's important that the output built javascript file is included at the end of the DOM just before the closing body tag.

-Resolving and registering components alone is not all that special, but passing data to it via html attributes is pretty useful.
+Resolving and registering components alone is not all that special, but passing data to it via HTML attributes is pretty useful.
 This allows the backend to easily pass data to your components in a modular fashion.
 To do this you use [predefined prefix's](#passing-properties-props-to-your-components) such as `data-prop`.

-For example the following would create a new `MyReactComponent` instance with `title` and `colour` props.
+For example, the following would create a new `MyReactComponent` instance with `title` and `colour` props.

 ```html
 <div